ChampionSamay1644/custom_yolo/docs/en/models/sam-2.md

 ---
 comments: true
 description: Discover SAM 2, the next generation of Meta's Segment Anything Model, supporting real-time promptable segmentation in both images and videos with state-of-the-art performance.
 Learn about its key features, datasets, and how to use it.
-keywords: SAM 2, SAM 2.1, Segment Anything, video segmentation, image segmentation, promptable segmentation, zero-shot performance, SA-V dataset, Ultralytics, real-time segmentation, AI, machine learning
+keywords: SAM 2, SAM 2.1, Segment Anything, video segmentation, image segmentation, promptable segmentation, zero-shot performance, SA-V dataset, numa_ultralytics, real-time segmentation, AI, machine learning
 ---

 !!! tip "SAM 2.1"